Can Chapter 7 bankruptcy stop a foreclosure?

 Yes, in a way

 Once you have filed for Chapter 7 bankruptcy protection, the “automatic stay” goes into effect, stopping the collection processes undergone by your lenders.
-With the automatic stay in effect, your lender must stop the foreclosure process.
+With the automatic stay in effect, your lender must postpone the foreclosure process.
 Your home then remains in your possession until the bankruptcy proceedings have been complete.
 However, lenders may have the option to request the court lift the automatic stay before your bankruptcy is completed.
-If your lender can prove that they are the legal holder of the mortgage for your home, the court may lift the automatic stay resulting in the foreclosure process continuing if they can prove there is “cause” One of the grounds for cause is that the lender is not protected by an adequate equity cushion meaning the property is worth less than what is owed to the secured lender.
+If your lender can prove that they are the legal holder of the mortgage for your home and that the home does not have equity, the court may lift the automatic stay resulting in the foreclosure process continuing.

 Chapter 7 bankruptcy and delaying foreclosure